pinterest/ktlint/documentation/release-latest/docs/rules/experimental.md

 ```
 Also see [enable/disable specific rules](../configuration-ktlint/#disabled-rules).

-## Blank lines between when-conditions
+## Blank line between when-conditions

-Consistently add or remove blank lines between when-conditions in a when-statement.
+Consistently add or remove blank line between when-conditions in a when-statement.
 A blank line is only added between when-conditions if the when-statement contains at lease one multiline when-condition.
 If a when-statement only contains single line when-conditions, then the blank lines between the when-conditions are removed.

 !!! note
     Ktlint uses `.editorconfig` property `ij_kotlin_line_break_after_multiline_when_entry` but applies it also on single line entries to increase consistency.